 National and international regulators and law enforcement agencies have conducted investigations into a number of rates or indices that are deemed to be "reference rates."
 Actions by such regulators and law enforcement agencies may result in changes to the manner in which certain reference rates are determined, their discontinuance, or the establishment of alternative reference rates.
 In particular, on July 27, 2017, the Chief Executive of the United Kingdom Financial Conduct Authority (the "FCA"), which regulates LIBOR, announced that the FCA will no longer persuade or compel banks to submit rates for the calculation of LIBOR after 2021.
-Such announcement indicates that the continuation of LIBOR on the current basis cannot and will not be guaranteed after 2021.
-It appears highly likely that LIBOR will be discontinued or modified by the end of 2021.
+On November 30, 2020, ICE Benchmark Administration ("IBA"), the administrator of LIBOR, with the support of the Federal Reserve Board and the FCA, announced plans to consult on ceasing publication of USD LIBOR on December 31, 2021 for only the one week and two month USD LIBOR tenors, and on June 30, 2023 for all other USD Libor tenors.
+The consultation and feedback period ended on January 25, 2021; however, no official statement has been made as of the date of this report.
+Concurrently, the Federal Reserve Board, the Office of the Comptroller of the Currency, and the Federal Deposit Insurance Corporation provided supervisory guidance encouraging banks to stop issuing new LIBOR-based contracts by the end of 2021.
+Such announcements indicate that the continuation of LIBOR on the current basis cannot and will not be guaranteed after 2021.
+It appears highly likely that LIBOR will be replaced, modified or disfavored by the end of 2021.